 If you know a high schooler—or are one!—you know that this is a dreaded question.
 But why?
 Well, for starters, many students don’t feel like the decision is theirs.
 They feel beholden to inscrutable college admissions officers or the expectations of their peers and parents.
 Many also feel lost.
 With thousands of colleges in the United States, how could anyone hope to find the perfect fit?

 The college admissions process is one of the biggest sources of stress for high school students and their families.
 Parents and students feel overwhelmed by the enormity of the task and the sheer number of things to keep track of.
 When should students start visiting schools?
 When should they take the SAT?
 Or should they take the ACT?
 Should they apply early decision, or early action?
 And apply where?
 Where can they get in?
 What’s the difference between a reach school and a safety school?
-How many of each should be on the list?
+How many of each should be on their college list?

 That’s where college admissions consultants come in.
-These trained, experienced professionals (also known as college counselors or admissions coaches) advise students on how to prepare themselves during high school for the college admissions process.
+These trained, experienced professionals (also known as college admission counselors or admissions coaches) advise students on how to prepare themselves during high school for the college admissions process.
 They also provide insights on what the right college list looks like for a particular student, help with stress management, and help students create the best, most competitive college applications.
-A good admissions consultant doesn’t just help with your applications, but rather helps throughout the entire process.
+A good admissions consultant doesn’t just help with your college applications, but rather helps throughout the entire college application process.

-In fact, many families find that starting with a consultant early in high school enables students to be most successful in the college admissions process.
-This is because students often need more than parental coaching to maximize their potential.
-Substantial guidance throughout high school can be useful starting in ninth grade in order to reduce stress and help students increase their success in the admissions process.
+In fact, many families find that starting with a college consultant early in high school enables students to be most successful in the college admissions process.
+This is because students often need more than parental counseling to maximize their potential.
+Substantial guidance throughout high school can be useful starting in ninth grade in order to reduce stress and help students increase their success in the college admissions process.

 Maybe you’re sold already, and that’s why you’re here.
 If so, see what makes Spark Admissions different.
 But if you need convincing, consider the following:

 If you’re reading this site, you probably have an inkling of this fact.
-Admission rates at selective colleges and universities have plummeted in the past few decades, with admission rates at the top schools now hovering in the low-single digits, while slightly lower-ranked schools still have admissions rates ranging from 10-30%.
-The reasons are two-fold: more students applying to college, and more applications per student, thanks to the ease of submitting multiple applications through online interfaces like the Common Application.
+Admission rates at selective colleges and universities have plummeted in the past few decades, with admission rates at the Ivy League schools now hovering in the low-single digits, while slightly lower-ranked schools still have admissions rates ranging from 10-30%.
+The reasons are two-fold: more students applying to college, and more college applications per student, thanks to the ease of submitting multiple applications through online interfaces like the Common Application.